davidissamattos/bpcs/README.md

 #>
 #> Parameter              MedianRank   MeanRank   StdRank
 #> --------------------  -----------  ---------  --------
-#> lambda[Graf]                    1       1.39      0.63
+#> lambda[Graf]                    1       1.41      0.65
-#> lambda[Seles]                   2       2.10      0.89
+#> lambda[Seles]                   2       2.07      0.87
-#> lambda[Navratilova]             3       3.04      0.90
+#> lambda[Navratilova]             3       3.02      0.89
-#> lambda[Sabatini]                4       3.69      0.83
+#> lambda[Sabatini]                4       3.69      0.82
-#> lambda[Sanchez]                 5       4.78      0.50
+#> lambda[Sanchez]                 5       4.80      0.48
 ```

 # Features of the bpcs package

   - Bayesian computation of different variations of the Bradley-Terry
-    and the Davidson model (see types of model next) including with home
-    advantage, ties, random effects and generalized
+    (including with home advantage, random effects and the generalized
+    model).
+  - Bayesian computation of different variations of the Davidson model
+    to handle ties in the contest (including with home advantage, random
+    effects and the generalized model).
   - Accepts a column with the results of the contest or the scores for
-    each player
+    each player.
+  - Customize a normal prior distribution for every parameter.
+  - Compute HDP interval for every parameter with the
+    `get_hpdi_parameters` function
+  - Compute rank of the players with the `get_rank_of_players` function.
+  - Compute all the probability combinations for one player beating the
+    other with the `get_probabilities` function.
+  - Convert aggregated tables of results into long format (one contest
+    per row) with the `expand_aggregated_data.`

-  - Custom Normal priors for every parameter
+  - Obtain the posterior distribution for every parameter of the model

-  -
+    with the `get_sample_posterior` function.
+  - Easy predictions using the `predict` function.
+  - We do not reinforce any table or plotting library\!
+Results are
+    returned as data frames for easier plotting and creating tables
+  - We reinforce the need to manually specify the model to be used.

 ## Models available

-  - Bradley-Terry (Bradley and Terry 1952)
+  - Bradley-Terry (`bt`) (Bradley and Terry 1952)
-  - Davidson model for handling ties (Davidson 1970)
+  - Davidson model (`davidson`) for handling ties (Davidson 1970)
-  - Bradley-Terry with order effect.
-E.g. for home advantage (Davidson
+  - Bradley-Terry with order effect (`btordereffect`).
+E.g. for home
-    and Beaver 1977)
+    advantage (Davidson and Beaver 1977)
-  - Davidson model with order effect.
-E.g. for home advantage with ties
+  - Davidson model with order effect (`davidsonordereffect`).
+E.g. for
-    (Davidson and Beaver 1977)
+    home advantage with ties (Davidson and Beaver 1977)
-  - Generalized Bradley-Terry model.
-When we have subject specific
+  - Generalized Bradley-Terry model (`btgeneralized`).
+When we have
-    predictors (same for all contestants) TODO:add ref
+    contestant specific predictors TODO:add ref
-  - Generalized Davidson model.
-When we have subject specific predictors
+  - Generalized Davidson model (`davidsongeneralized`).
+When we have
-    (same for all contestants) and ties TODO:add ref
+    contestant specific predictors and ties TODO:add ref
-  - Bradley-Terry model with intercept random effects.
-For example to
+  - Bradley-Terry model with intercept random effects (`btU`).
+For
-    compensate clustering or repeated measures TODO:add ref
+    example to compensate clustering or repeated measures TODO:add ref
-  - Davidson model with intercept random effects.
-For example to
+  - Davidson model with intercept random effects (`davidsonU`).
+For
-    compensate clustering or repeated measures when we have ties.
+    example to compensate clustering or repeated measures when we have
+    ties.
 TODO:add ref

 Note that we currently don’t variations and combinations of these models
 (e.g BT with order effect and random effect or generalized BT with order